-Christopher Ventaloro, Water Quality Standards Coordinator North Carolina Department of Environmental Quality christopher.ventaloro@ncdenr.gov
+Christopher Ventaloro, Water Quality Standards Coordinator North Carolina Department of Environmental Quality christopher.ventaloro@ncdenr.gov respectively, and are presented to you once again in continuing objection to the proposed rules referenced above.

 RE: Comments in continuing opposition to proposed rules to be codified at 15A NCAC 2B .0208, .0212, .0214, .0215, .0216, and .0218, and request and notice for oral presentation at the August 18, 2022, meeting of the Rules Review Commission.